Tom at the Farm: Plot

 One evening, Francis arrives at the farmhouse and is surprised to find Sarah with Agathe.
 When alone with Sarah, Francis confronts her aggressively, and she admits she has come to pose as Guillaume's girlfriend at Tom's request, before Francis makes threatening sexual advances towards her.
 Sarah secretly tries to persuade Tom to return home, noticing his bruises and mentioning Francis assaulted her earlier, but he tells her he feels a part of the family.
 Sarah reveals that Guillaume had numerous affairs, including with her.
 The group gathers in the living room, where Agathe becomes overwhelmed asking questions about Sarah's apparent lack of grief, why Guillaume stopped visiting the family and who was with Guillaume when he died.

 As he goes into town with Francis and Sarah that night, Tom visits a local bar alone, where he strikes up a conversation with the bartender.
 When Tom mentions he is staying at the Longchamp farm, the bartender reveals that Francis is banned from the establishment.
 Nine years earlier, Francis and Guillaume were at the bar with another man.
 When the young man dancing with Guillaume told Francis he had something to say about Guillaume, Francis viciously assaulted him, tearing into his face with his hands.
 The young man subsequently disappeared, rumoured to be living in another town.
-While sitting at the bar, Tom observes as Sarah boards a bus back to Montreal.
+While sitting at the bar, Tom sees Sarah board a bus back to Montreal.

 The next morning, Tom escapes the farm on foot.
 Soon afterwards, Francis chases Tom into the woods.
 As Tom hides, Francis begs him to stay and insists he is trying to be a better person, before he grows angry and starts making threats.
 Tom steals Francis's truck and drives away.
 That evening, Tom spots a young man at a service station with facial scars matching the bartender's described attack.

+As the credits roll, Tom drives through Montreal and observes people on the streets.
+A stoplight turns green, but he does not move his car forward.